IvanUkhov/blog/_drafts/2019-12-31-sequential-data.md

     * The training and validation sets are transformed using the statistics computed with respect to the training set to avoid performing these computations during the training-with-validation phase.
-The corresponding transform is available for the testing and application phrases.
+The corresponding transform is available for the testing phrase.

 4. The processed training and validation examples and the raw testing examples are written by Dataflow to [Cloud Storage] in the [TFRecord] format, which is a format native to TensorFlow.

-5. The files containing TFRecords are read by the [tf.data] API of TensorFlow and eventually transformed into a data set of appropriately padded batches of examples.
+5. The files containing TFRecords are read by the [`tf.data`] API of TensorFlow and eventually transformed into a data set of appropriately padded batches of examples.